Elevate Your Career with an MBA Degree from UM-Flint

 - General MBA

-The General MBA concentration is very versatile and covers a wide range of business knowledge including entrepreneurship, leadership, and financial strategy.
+The General MBA concentration is very versatile and allows students to select courses from multiple concentrations that cover a wide range of business topics.

 - Health Care Management